maxbarshay/spellcheck/README.md

 ```

 ## Simple Test
 See the file `tests/test_spellchecker.py` for a simple test of the spellchecker.
 You can adjust the text in the test to see how the spellchecker behaves on different inputs.
-Don't forget to run `spellcheck/generate_dictionary.py` to generate the dictionary before running the test.
+Don't forget to run `python spellcheck/generate_dictionary.py` to generate the dictionary before running the test!

 ## Unit Tests
 To run 30 test corrections of the spellchecker, run the following command: